galaxyproject/planemo/docs/appliance.rst

 A Codebox_ IDE is available at http://localhost:8010/ide/ which should open right to your tools folder and which lets you open a real terminal.
-This terminal lets you run ``planemo``, build ``Dockerfile`` s, manage Galaxy, etc... right from the web browser.
+This terminal lets you run ``planemo``, build a ``Dockerfile``, manage Galaxy, and more -- right from the web browser.
 For wider monitors - http://localhost:8010/planemo/ will display the Codebox_ IDE and Galaxy side by side.

 Building the Appliance
 ======================